 Sunlight produces melatonin, a hormone that regulates your sleep-wake cycle.
 Doctors often prescribe melatonin to patients who are struggling with insomnia.
 As it gets colder outside, many people go indoors, experiencing a loss in melatonin during the winter.
 This can lead to seasonal depression, as the loss of melatonin disrupts the body’s balance.

 Sunlight also produces serotonin, a neurotransmitter that produces feelings of pleasure, and mental stability.
-Lack of sunlight – which often happens during the winter – can cause a reduction in serotonin.
+Lack of sunlight. which often happens during the winter, can cause a reduction in serotonin.
 The sudden reduction in neurotransmitters can lead to an imbalance, which may trigger depression or addiction.
-Mental health treatment can help a person overcome seasonal depression, although their serotonin levels may be low.
+Mental health treatment can help people overcome seasonal depression, although their serotonin levels may be low.

 The biological clock or circadian rhythm can contribute to mental health issues such as seasonal depression.
 The lack of sunlight can disrupt the body’s internal clock and lead to depressed feelings that linger throughout the season.
-When combined, lack of melatonin, serotonin, and sunlight, in general, can disrupt the body’s natural processes, causing depression.
+When combined, a lack of melatonin, serotonin, and sunlight can disrupt the body’s natural processes.
+This, in turn, can cause depression.

 Symptoms of Seasonal Depression